Discover the 5 Must-visit Gems in Barcelona, Spain

 Barcelona is one of the most popular travel destinations in Europe.
-Rich history enjoys the culture and unique architecture for which Barcelona is famous.
-Barcelona is one of the liveliest, funniest and most energetic cities in the world.
+Rich history enjoys the culture and unique architecture that make Barcelona famous.
+Barcelona is one of the world's liveliest, funniest, and most energetic cities.

-Barcelona is such a popular place that over the past few years, it has even had to fight over-tourism to reduce the number of visitors.
-From family travelers to the crowds of the cruise ship to those who backpack Barcelona in the summer months, Barcelona sees all types of tourists.
+Barcelona is such a popular place that, over the past few years, it has even had to fight over tourism to reduce the number of visitors.
+From family travelers to the crowds of the cruise ship to those who backpack in Barcelona in the summer months, Barcelona sees all types of tourists.

 Gothic Quarter